Blog

 If your case comes from a traffic collision, review Florida-specific issues such as PIP coverage, fault, and evidence needs.
 Our Florida car accident lawyer page explains how these claims are commonly built.
 If the injuries involved a commercial vehicle, the process can become even more complex because there may be multiple liable parties and additional evidence to preserve, as discussed on our Florida truck accident lawyer page.

-How Do You Notify the Insurance Company?
+How to Notify the Insurance Company About Your Injury

 After you gather the basic facts, report the claim to the correct insurance carrier.
 Give accurate details about when and where the accident happened, who was involved, and what injuries you suffered.
 Keep your description factual and brief.
 Do not guess, exaggerate, or give a recorded statement without understanding how it could be used against you.